TCL C7L Review

 Yes 32 Mpix

-Finally, it's worth mentioning the playback of files from external USB drives in the multimedia section.
-During our tests, we didn't notice any unpleasant surprises here – the factory player handles all popular video and audio formats exactly as it should.
-Interestingly, the TCL C7L also played photos saved in Apple's native format, HEIC, without any issues.
-This is an extremely rare feature in manufacturers' factory applications.
-And while the Google TV system gives you unlimited options for installing external media player programs, in the case of the C7L, the built-in tool is refined enough that installing additional software is unlikely to be necessary for anyone.
+At the very end of the multimedia section it’s worth mentioning playback from external USB storage devices.
+During our tests we did not run into any unpleasant surprises; the built-in player handles all popular video and audio formats exactly as it should.
+Interestingly, the TCL C7L also displayed photos saved in Apple’s native HEIC format without the slightest problem.
+That’s an extremely rare feature among manufacturers’ stock TV apps.
+And although Google TV naturally lets you install unlimited third-party media players, on the C7L the built-in player is refined enough that installing additional software will most likely not be necessary.

 TCL C7L - Sound